waldophotos/waldo-node-kafka/README.md

 ### The Consumer

-The Consumer Constructor is a wrapper around the [kafka-rest package](https://github.com/confluentinc/kafka-rest-node) and it normalizes and smooths the behavior of the consuming operation.
+The Consumer Constructor is a wrapper around the [kafka-rest package](https://github.com/confluentinc/kafka-rest-node) and its main purpose is to abstract away the kafka-rest interface and cope with connection issues or topic-not-found type of errors behind the scenes.
+You can now focus on your business.

 The constructor requires an object as argument which has the following keys: